elegantalchemist/literaryclock/quote to image/readme.md

 Run the script in the same location as the csv quotes file - it's PHP - you'll need the gd extension and image magic extension, check where the fonts are coming from or just dump them in the same folder as the php file like I have here, check the csv file name it will be using.
 You need to create the image and image/metadata folders for the script to put the images in.

 The script produces a folder of images without metadata (author, title) and a folder with the metadata added.
 I have removed the 'quiz' function which needs this so I take the metadata folder images and use them to replace the standard image folder images.

+## Why no images here?
+it's more fun to make them yourself and GitHub limits folders to 1000 files so I can't put them all in GitHub without some difficulty anyway.